 They live in dense grasslands and thin forests in the northern part of North America (except for the most intense polar regions).
 They can be found statewide in Massachusetts.

 The moose is a solitary animal with huge antlers and is the largest member of the deer family.
 Their color ranges from light to dark brown.
 The moose is massive, measuring from 1.4 to 2.1 m in height and 2.4 to 3.2 m in length.
 They weigh from 200 to 700 kg and are herbivores.
 They eat bark, leaves, pine cones, young branches, and fruits.

 In Massachusetts, they live in the counties in the central and western counties but may also be found in Bristol and Plymouth.
 Moose live in forests in the northern part of the continent and have a lifespan from 15 to 25 years.

 New England Cottontail

 The New England cottontail is a rabbit found in the eastern part of the United States, from New York to Maine.
 They are one of the North American mammals.
 Their color is dark brown with small, scattered black dots and white underbody and tail.
 It measures 39.8 to 43.9 cm and weighs from 995 to 1,347 g.

 This herbivore eats grasses, leaves, wood, seeds, stems, flowers, fruits, bark, and forbs.
 It lives in young forests.
 Their lifespan is about three years in the wild.
 They are considered a vulnerable species, but they are still not endangered.

-The New England cottontail is also referred to as the gray rabbit, brush rabbit, or Cooney and is usually located in New England, from Maine to southern New York.
+The New England cottontail is called the gray rabbit, brush rabbit, or Cooney and is usually located in New England, from Maine to southern New York.
 In Massachusetts, they are found statewide except on the islands.
-It is estimated that their current population is 85% less than in the 1960s, which made the species “protected” under the Endangered Species Act.
+Their current population is estimated to be 85% less than in the 1960s, which made the species “protected” under the Endangered Species Act.

 North American Deer Mouse